Nutrition Fellowships for Physicians

 • Public health nutrition policy

-Clinical training consists of 12 months of clinical service in pediatric obesity and nutrition.
+Clinical training consists of 12 months of clinical service in pediatric obesity and nutrition:

 • Pediatric obesity training occurs both inpatient and outpatient through the Children’s Hospital Colorado Lifestyle Medicine Program.
-This multidisplinary program involves numerous different disciplines including medical and surgical specialties, dietitians, clinical psychology, and exercise physiology.
+This multi-disciplinary program involves numerous different disciplines including medical and surgical specialties, dietitians, clinical psychology, and exercise physiology.
 Training in related areas in adult medicine is also available as appropriate to the trainee's interests.

 • Nutrition (non-obesity related) training occurs during both inpatient consults, inpatient training (NICU, PICU) and outpatient clinics, including work in our Children’s Hospital Colorado Growth and Parenting clinic.
 Training covers assessment and treatment of growth and nutrition problems, breastfeeding assessment and management, and inpatient and outpatient nutrition support.